Genesis LAMDA Network

 If you’d like to become an acting mentor on the Genesis LAMDA Network scheme, you’ll need to be a LAMDA graduate with at least three years’ experience in the industry.
 If you’d like to become a technical training mentor, you don’t need to be a LAMDA graduate but you do need at least five years’ experience in the industry.

 Please contact [email protected] to register your interest.

 The Genesis Foundation

-The Genesis Foundation has funded 25 full scholarships at LAMDA on the BA (Hons) three-year course in professional acting over the past 20 years.
-It now supports the newly created Genesis Actors Network at LAMDA.
+The Genesis Foundation has funded 25 full scholarships on our BA (Hons) Professional Acting course over the past 20 years, and it now supports this mentoring scheme.